Guardians of the Desert

 That trivial normality relaxed her vague disquiet instantly.
 As he let her lead the way to the kitchens of Scratha Fortress, he held back a sigh at how simple maneuvering a human, even a desert lord, always was; and only then realized that he’d hoped Alyea, somehow, would be different.

-Please do wander over to Leona Wisoker’s author web site.
+Please do visit Leona R Wisoker’s author web site.